robcarver17/skipperman/docs/main-menu.md

 - Administrators can see everything
 - Skippers can see everything, except the 'Administration' option
-- Instructors can only see the 'Ticksheets and qualifications' option
+- Instructors can only see the 'Instructors' option

 ### Navigating inside the menu options